A Comprehensive Guide to Hyperscalers: The Blue Whales of Cloud Computing

 Cloud Service Providers (CSPs) offer a diverse range of services and infrastructure, catering to the varying needs of businesses.
 The primary types of CSPs include:

-Hyperscalers like AWS, Azure, and GCP provide virtualized computing resources, storage, and networks.
+- Infrastructure as a Service (IaaS): Hyperscalers like AWS, Azure, and GCP provide virtualized computing resources, storage, and networks.
 Ideal for businesses seeking to build virtual data centres.

-Platforms like Google App Engine and Azure App Service offer a development environment without infrastructure management.
+- Platform as a Service (PaaS): Platforms like Google App Engine and Azure App Service offer a development environment without infrastructure management.
 Suitable for developers building applications.

-Examples include Salesforce, Office 365, and Google Workspace.
+- Software as a Service (SaaS): Examples include Salesforce, Office 365, and Google Workspace.
 Ideal for end-users requiring cloud-based applications.

-Serverless computing platforms like AWS Lambda and Azure Functions execute code in response to events.
+- Function as a Service (FaaS): Serverless computing platforms like AWS Lambda and Azure Functions execute code in response to events.
 Suitable for event-driven applications.

-Companies like Rackspace and IBM Cloud Managed Services offer comprehensive IT infrastructure management.
+- Managed Service Providers (MSPs): Companies like Rackspace and IBM Cloud Managed Services offer comprehensive IT infrastructure management.
 Ideal for businesses seeking complete IT outsourcing.

-Providers like DigitalOcean and Heroku cater to specific markets or industries.
+- Specialised CSPs: Providers like DigitalOcean and Heroku cater to specific markets or industries.

-Hyperscalers prioritise standardisation for efficiency, often at the expense of flexibility.
+- Understanding the CSP Perspective: Hyperscalers prioritise standardisation for efficiency, often at the expense of flexibility.
 In contrast, specialised CSPs may offer more customised support due to their smaller scale and niche focus.

-How to negotiate contracts with hyperscalers?
+How to Negotiate with Hyperscalers?

 When contracting with a cloud service provider (CSP), it's essential to carefully negotiate terms that align with your business needs and mitigate risks.
 Here are some key areas to focus on: